determined-ai/determined/docs/interfaces/tensorboard.rst

 ###################

 `TensorBoard <https://www.tensorflow.org/tensorboard>`__ is a popular tool for visualizing and inspecting deep learning models.
-In Determined, you can use TensorBoard to for examining individual experiments or comparing multiple experiments.
+In Determined, you can use TensorBoard to examine individual experiments or compare multiple experiments.

 *****************
  Getting Started
 *****************

-You launch TensorBoard instances via the WebUI or the Determined CLI.
+Launch TensorBoard instances via the WebUI or the Determined CLI.
 Before launching TensorBoard instances from the CLI, :ref:`install the CLI <install-cli>` on your development machine.

 ***********************